devZiyad/UniPool/README.md

 ## Features

+### Functional requirements:

+User management:

+The system shall allow users to register using their university credentials.

+The system shall verify users as valid university students before giving access to the app.

+The system shall allow users to choose their role after registration (the role could be rider or driver).

+Ride management:

+The system must provide posting the driver’s ride, its details (destination, date, time, and number of empty seats).

+The system must allow drivers to have access to modify or update their posted rides.

+The system will reduce the number of available seats after a successful booking.

+The system shall automatically calculate the price in the system per distance and ride time.

+Ride search and matching:

+The system shall allow user to see the closest rider who is in their proximity area of influence.

+The system shall provide users with a search facility to find available rides by destination, time, date, and location.

+The system shall allow users to view the ride details before booking.

+Booking and payment:

+The system shall allow users to book a ride and reserve a seat in the ride.

+The system shall allow users to view a booking summary.

+The system shall support secure payment methods and allow users to split the ride costs with other riders within the same ride.

+Notification and tracking:

+The system shall allow users to view their riders’ or drivers’ real-time location.

+The system shall send ride reminders to the users, whether it is the rider and driver, including notification of booking confirmation and cancellation.

+Feedback and rating:

+The system shall allow the user to rate the rider after the ride is completed.

+The system shall store feedback to maintain driver and rider reliability matrices.

+###Non-functional requirements:

+Performance:

+The systems shall respond within seconds after the user chooses actions.

+Security:

+The system shall support encryption and securely store all user data and payments.

+Usability:

+The system interface must be simple in a way that the user can interact with the system easily.

+Scalability:

+The system must be able to deal with new features that are added later on.

+Privacy:

+The system must not share users’ personal data, including location data, without consent.

+Notification efficiency:

+The system must send booking updates within seconds of an update/change.

 ### Basic Requirements

 - **1.1** User registration and login with university verification (via email domain or student ID), and the ability to choose a role: Rider or Driver